syncfusion-content/windowsforms-docs/WindowsForms/Grid/Coded-UI-Support-in-Windows-Grids.md

-> You can follow the same steps to test the application with generated coded UI tests as described in the chapter_ Testing the Application with Generated Coded UI Tests.
+N> You can follow the same steps to test the application with generated coded UI tests as described in the chapter Testing the Application with Generated Coded UI Tests.